abpframework/abp/docs/en/Background-Workers.md

 ````

 * If your background worker derive from `PeriodicBackgroundWorkerBase`, you should implement the `DoWork` method to perform your periodic working code.
-* If you directly implement IBackgroundWorker, you will override/implement the Start and Stop methods.
+* If you directly implement IBackgroundWorker, you will override/implement the `StartAsync` and `StopAsync` methods.

 ### Register Background Worker